-- Hepatitis A: It can spread either through direct contact with an infected person or by consuming contaminated water or food.
-It is an infectious ailment which affects the liver.
+It can spread either through direct contact with an infected person or by consuming contaminated water or food.
+It is an infectious ailment that affects the liver.
 Symptoms may include fever, nausea, abdominal pain, jaundice, depression, fatigue, diarrhea, etc. So, drink only safe water, which is treated well to be rid of any contaminants.

-- Malaria: It is caused by parasites from female mosquitoes which breed in polluted water.
+It is caused by parasites from female mosquitoes that breed in polluted water.
 Symptoms of malaria include fever, headache, and shivering.
 Worse cases can also lead to complications like pneumonia, severe anemia, coma, and death.

 Ways to prevent diseases due to contaminated water and food

-Maintaining the good health in the time when contaminants and germs are ready to enter your body in the disguise of food and drinking water is difficult.
-But, the complacent attitude towards health may pose you a serious problem.
+Maintaining good health during a time when contaminants and germs are ready to enter your body in the disguise of food and drinking water is difficult.
+But, the complacent attitude towards health may pose a serious problem.
 You don’t need to give up on the pleasure of having delicious dishes but try and maintain healthy habits.
-Besides investing in a trusted water purification system for your home, it is also important to follow few of these tips to reduce the spread of disease-causing germs.
+Besides investing in a trusted water purification system for your home, it is also important to follow a few of these tips to reduce the spread of disease-causing germs.